-FUEL SAMPLES TAKEN ON / / FOR LABORA TORY ANALYSIS
+FUEL SAMPLES TAKEN ON / . / FOR LABORA TORY ANALYSIS

-Tech inspection, practice or Samp Sample "A"
+Tech inspection, practice or Sample "A"

-reen inspection, practice of Can Label N° Can Seal N°
+recir inspection, practice of Can Label N° Can Seal N°

 RACE N°:

-Samp le "B"
+Sampl Sample "B"

 TEAM: Can Label N° Can Seal N°

-Samp le "C"
+Sample "C"

 TEAM Nr : Can Label N° Can Seal N°

 MOTORCYCLE MAKE:

 TEAM:

-The above listed details refer to motorcycle specified after the r 30 minutes.
-Sample "A" and "B" will go to the Sample "C" will be safeguarded by ace whilst in the Check A the FIM for analysis.
+The above listed details refer to full motorcycle specified after the rac 30 minutes. •

+Sample "A" and ''B''will go to the l Sample "C" will be safeguarded by tl

-As a responsible member of the team named on this sheet,
+As a responsible member of the tea am named on this sheet,

 (print name):

-I have controlled the serial num labels and hereby certify the acc Time:
+I have controlled the serial number labels and hereby certify the accurations: acy of the listed informa

-,
+(Signature)

-Position in team: (OWNER/MANAGER/MECH ANIC)
+Position in team:

+(1) OWNER/MANAGER/MECH ANIC)